 504 Refinance Requirements

-Latest Guidelines for the refi program are below, but please note that if you currently have a 504 loan and are only looking to refinance your your first mortgage AND you have a multi-purpose property you may be eligible to refinance just the first into a very low 25 year fixed rate and you may be able to take some cash out.
+Latest Guidelines from lenders for the refi program are below, but please note if you currently have a 504 loan and you are looking to refinance your first mortgage AND you have a multi-purpose property you may be eligible to refinance the first into a very low 25 year fixed rate and you may be able to take some cash out.
 Please contact us at 1-800-414-5285 for details.

-Updated June 2016: Guidelines for the 2016 SBA refinance program are out.
-Lenders are accepting applications now.
+Updated 2018: Guidelines for the SBA refinance program below.
 Here are the highlights from this permanent program:

 - Single purpose or special use properties such as hotels, assisted living, etc are eligible up to 90% LTV even though they would typically require more equity to be eligible for a 504.
 Other properties such as golf courses or bowling centers may also qualify for 90%.